habedi/mosaic-art-maker/README.md

 This project is licensed under the terms of the Apache 2.0 license.
 See [LICENSE](LICENSE.md) for more details.
 Please note that the image files in [images/canvases](images/canvases) were downloaded from the Web and are not owned by the creator of this repository.
-Conseqeuntly, they are not licensed under the Apache 2.0 license.
+Consequently, they may not be licensed under the Apache 2.0 license.